opengisch/QFieldCloud/README.md

 If there is some kind of problem, first check the `nginx` and `app` logs, usually they contain the most of the relevant information.

     docker compose logs nginx app

+### Accessing the database

+Sometimes we should inspect the database contents.
+It is stored in the `postgres_data` volume and managed via the `db` container.

+One can connect to the database via running the `psql` command within the `db` container:

+    docker compose exec -it db psql -U qfieldcloud_db_admin -d qfieldcloud_db

+Or by creating `~/.pg_service.conf` in their user home directory and appending:

+    [localhost.qfield.cloud]
+    host=localhost
+    dbname=qfieldcloud_db
+    user=qfieldcloud_db_admin
+    port=5433
+    password=3shJDd2r7Twwkehb
+    sslmode=disable

+    [test.localhost.qfield.cloud]
+    host=localhost
+    dbname=test_qfieldcloud_db
+    user=qfieldcloud_db_admin
+    port=5433
+    password=3shJDd2r7Twwkehb
+    sslmode=disable

+And then connecting to the database via:

+    psql 'service=localhost.qfield.cloud'

 ### Dependencies